Our basic philosophy is to improve safety through

 the delivery of top quality, professionally delivered and affordable skills

 All our courses are designed to encourage participants to become better informed and skilled to operate safely and efficiently in the Scottish Mountains.
-The mountain safety programme is organised by Heather Morning, the Mountaineering Scotland Mountain Safety Advisor.
-Alongside Heather work a team of highly qualified, experienced professionals in the outdoors.
+The mountain safety programme is organised by our Mountain Safety team, alongside whom work a team of highly qualified, experienced professionals in the outdoors.
 We always welcome feedback and look for ways of improving our work.
-If you have any ideas/comments please contact Heather at email@example.com
+If you have any ideas/comments please contact email@example.com.

 Meet our team: